Everything you need to know about the life insurance medical exam

 Other no-medical-exam policy options

-If you’re unable to get coverage from Brighthouse or Lincoln because of age or health restrictions, there are still other life insurance policies that let you skip the medical exam, but they generally come with higher premiums.
-Here’s a quick guide to the other types of no-medical-exam life insurance policies:
+If you’re unable to get traditional life insurance because of age or health restrictions, there are still other life insurance policies that let you skip the medical exam, but they generally come with higher premiums and lower payouts.

 Additional reporting by Brian Acton